surferjeff/pdfsnake-locales/README.md

         Only use html tags for bold or italic when suitable for your language.
 Never add links, javascript, or any other HTML tags.
         Only keys with the suffix `Html` are interpreted as HTML.

-5. Copy the files `search/en.json` to a file name for your [language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
+5. Copy the directory `search/en` and all the files it contains to a directory named for your [language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).

-6. Translate the search terms in *your-lang*.json.
-There may
+6. Reinterpret the search keywords, headlines, and descriptions in search/*your-lang*.
+There may be no connection to the original English; there may be more or fewer lines in your language's text files than in the English text files.
+Please *reinterpret*.
+Don't translate.
+What keywords would a speaker of your language search for to find a tool like PDF Snake?
+What headlines and descriptions would catch their attention?

+7. Commit your new files to your forked repository.

 6. Create a pull request on this repository.